-If you want to picnic along the 17-Mile Drive, you'll find a Safeway store at the intersection of Highway 1 and Rio Road in Carmel or try the 5th Avenue Deli (between San Carlos & Dolores) in downtown Carmel.
+If you want to picnic along the 17-Mile Drive, you'll find a Safeway store at the intersection of CA Highway 1 and Rio Road in Carmel, or try the 5th Avenue Deli (between San Carlos & Dolores) in downtown Carmel.
 You can also buy picnic goodies along the drive at the Pebble Beach Market next to The Lodge at Pebble Beach.

 The best picnic spots are between Point Joe and Seal Rock, and you'll find picnic tables at many stops.
 Local seagulls roost on the tables when no one is around, so you may want to bring something to spread over the table before you eat.

 Alternatives to the 17-Mile Drive